cosmos/ibc-go/docs/tutorials/01-fee/06-wire-fee-react.md

 			// plus-diff-end
 ```

 At this point, you should be able to see the ICS-29 fee UI in the app.
+See the diff up to this point [here](https://github.com/srdtrk/cosmoverse2023-ibc-fee-demo/commit/a93acb8e1b4194402a45506c5c3105b4dc03ad58).
 However, the fee amount is not being used in the transaction.
 Let's fix that.
-TODO: add link to diff

 ## 3. Add the ICS-29 Fee to the Transaction